george-hawkins/lighthouse-light-mk2/ESP32-MicroPython-setup.md

     $ cd ~/esp
     $ git clone --recurse-submodules -j8 git@github.com:espressif/esp-idf.git

-The `esp-idf` pull in many submodules, e.g. [esptool](https://github.com/espressif/esptool), hence the use of `--recurse-submodules`.
+`esp-idf` pulls in many submodules, e.g. [esptool](https://github.com/espressif/esptool), hence the use of `--recurse-submodules`.

-Note: Espressif use `--recursive` while I used `--recurse-submodules` introduced in Git 2.13 along with `-j8` which fetches submodules in parallel.
+Note: Espressif use `--recursive` while I used `--recurse-submodules`, introduced in Git 2.13, along with `-j8` which fetches submodules in parallel.

+Then after cloning:

+    $ cd esp-idf
     $ ./install.sh

-This step installed various things under `~/.espressif`.
+This step installs various things under `~/.espressif`.

-Update the `PATH` etc.:
+And finally update the `PATH` etc.:

     $ source ~/esp/esp-idf/export.sh

+This last step needs to be added to your `~/.bashrc` or repeated each time you open a new terminal.

 First project
 -------------

-Copy the include Hello World project:
+Copy the included Hello World project:

     $ echo $IDF_PATH
     /Users/georgehawkins/esp/esp-idf